Annual Mammograms for Women with “Dense Breasts”

 This is why 3D tomosynthesis is one of the most effective ways to analyze breasts today.

-It consists of capturing multiple images of east breast in millimeter “slices.”
+It consists of capturing multiple images of each breast in millimeter “slices.”
 This technology is effective and offers greater certainty, both for the experts and their patients.